-- 1 An Act to revise provisions regarding industrial hemp and to declare an emergency. - 2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 3 Section 1.
-That § 38-35-1 be AMENDED: - 4 38-35-1.
-Terms used in this chapter mean: - "Applicant," a person, including the state or any agency or institution thereof, any municipality, political subdivision, public or private corporation, individual, partnership, limited liability company, association, or trust; and includes any officer or governing or managing body of any municipality, political subdivision, or public or private corporation, or limited liability company, applying for an industrial hemp grower license, processor license, or both; - (2) "Department," the Department of Agriculture and Natural Resources; - (3) "Greenhouse," any indoor structure or enclosed building capable of continuous cultivation throughout the year, no less than two thousand eight hundred and eighty square feet, not part of a residential dwelling.
-Greenhouses may contain multiple lots that are separated and identified; - (2)(4) "Hemp" or "industrial hemp," the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a total delta-9 tetrahydrocannabinol concentration of not more than three-tenths of one percent on a dry weight basis; - (3)(5) "Key participant," a sole proprietor, a partner in a partnership, a principal executive officer for a government entity, or a person with executive managerial control in a corporation or limited liability company; - (4)(6) "Industrial hemp product," a finished manufactured product, or consumer product made from industrial hempcontaining cannabidiol that is packaged for individual sale, with a delta-9 tetrahydrocannabinol concentration of not more than threetenths of one percent, derived from or made by processing industrial hemp with a
+ENTITLED An Act to revise provisions regarding industrial hemp and to declare an emergency.

+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA:

+38-35-1.
+Terms used in this chapter mean:

+- (1) "Applicant," a person, including the state or any agency or institution thereof, any municipality, political subdivision, public or private corporation, individual, partnership, limited liability company, association, or trust; and includes any officer or governing or managing body of any municipality, political subdivision, or public or private corporation, or limited liability company, applying for an industrial hemp grower license, processor license, or both; - (2) "Department," the Department of Agriculture and Natural Resources; - (3) "Greenhouse," any indoor structure or enclosed building capable of continuous cultivation throughout the year, no less than two thousand eight hundred and eighty square feet, not part of a residential dwelling.
+Greenhouses may contain multiple lots that are separated and identified; - (4) "Hemp" or "industrial hemp," the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a total delta-9 tetrahydrocannabinol concentration of not more than three-tenths of one percent on a dry weight basis; - (5) "Key participant," a sole proprietor, a partner in a partnership, a principal executive officer for a government entity, or a person with executive managerial control in a corporation or limited liability company; - (6) "Industrial hemp product," a finished manufactured product, or consumer product made from industrial hemp with a total delta-9 tetrahydrocannabinol concentration of not more than three-tenths of one percent, derived from or made by processing industrial hemp;

-2 total delta-9 tetrahydrocannabinol concentration of not more than three-tenths of 3 one percent, derived from or made by processing industrial hemp; 4 (5) (7) "Lot," a contiguous area in a field $\underline{\text{or greenhouse}}$ containing the same variety or 5 strain of hemp throughout the area; 6 (8) "Measurement of uncertainty," the parameter associated with the result of a 7 measurement, that characterizes the dispersion of the values that could reasonably 8 be attributed to the particular quantity subject to measurement; 9 (6) (9) "Process" or "processing," to convert or converting industrial hemp into industrial 10 hemp product to render raw industrial hemp plants or plant parts from their natural 11 or original state to an initial processed form.
-Typical processing includes 12 decortication, devitalization, crushing, or extraction; 13 (7) (10 ) "Processor," a person-who processes industrial hemp that converts raw hemp 14 into an initial processed form; 15 (8) (11 ) "Produce" or "producing," to grow or growing, germinate, dry, sort, grade, bale, 16 grind, mill, pelletize, and harvest hemp plants in the field for processing or in a 17 greenhouse; 18 (12) "Product in process," the product being processed by a state licensed hemp 19 processor or the transfer of that product at no higher than five percent total delta- 20 9 tetrahydrocannabinol between one or more licensed hemp processors during the 21 process of processing state or federally approved, lab-tested biomass from a 22 licensed grower into a finished industrial hemp product; 23 (13) "Remediation," the process of rendering non-compliant cannabis compliant using 24 methods accepted by the USDA; 25 (9) (14 ) "Secretary," the secretary of the Department of Agriculture and Natural 26 Resources; and 27 (15) "Total delta-9 THC or total delta-9 tetrahydrocannabinol," the value determined 28 after the process of decarboxylation, or the application of a conversion factor if the 29 testing methodology does not include decarboxylation, that expresses the potential 30 total delta-9 tetrahydrocannabinol content derived from the sum of the THC and 31 THCA content and reported on a dry weight basis; and 32 (10) (1 6) "Transporter," any person transporting, hauling, or delivering immature or 33 mature hemp or product in process, but not industrial hemp product or sterilized 34 seeds that are incapable of beginning germination.
+(7) "Lot," a contiguous area in a field or greenhouse containing the same variety or strain of hemp throughout the area;

+- (8) "Measurement of uncertainty," the parameter associated with the result of a measurement, that characterizes the dispersion of the values that could reasonably be attributed to the particular quantity subject to measurement; - (9) "Process" or "processing," to render raw industrial hemp plants or plant parts from their natural or original state to an initial processed form.
+Typical processing includes decortication, devitalization, crushing, or extraction; - (10) "Processor," a person that converts raw hemp into an initial processed form; - (11) "Produce" or "producing," to grow, germinate, dry, sort, grade, bale, grind, mill, pelletize, and harvest hemp plants in the field or in a greenhouse; - (12) "Product in process," the product being processed by a state licensed hemp processor or the transfer of that product at no higher than one percent total delta-9 tetrahydrocannabinol between one or more licensed hemp processors during the process of processing state or federally approved, lab-tested biomass from a licensed grower into a finished industrial hemp product; - (13) "Remediation," the process of rendering non-compliant cannabis compliant using methods accepted by the USDA; - (14) "Secretary," the secretary of the Department of Agriculture and Natural Resources; - (15) "Total delta-9 THC or total delta-9 tetrahydrocannabinol," the value determined after the process of decarboxylation, or the application of a conversion factor if the testing methodology does not include decarboxylation, that expresses the potential total delta-9 tetrahydrocannabinol content derived from the sum of the THC and THCA content and reported on a dry weight basis; and - (16) "Transporter," any person transporting, hauling, or delivering immature or mature hemp or product in process, but not industrial hemp product or sterilized seeds that are incapable of beginning germination.